shaulleo/FlavourFlix/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This project can be used to ...

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For examples on how to, namely, effectively use the Filomena page please refer to the [Use Cases](https://example.com) and [Prompt Templates](https://example.com)_

 ## Authors